PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 12:50:52
+Last updated: 2024-04-05 12:51:28
-Random Quote: I watched Jane die.
-I was there.
-And I watched her die. - Walter White
+Random Quote: I don't wanna be choosing between two girls, I wanna be a complete head over heels idiot for one! - Ted Mosby